Skip to content

 Required configuration

 The installer provisions the workflow files, the labels, and — from its own environment — the Distillery configuration (see above).
-The operator still supplies the GitHub App identity, the Copilot engine token, and the leak-scan denylist.
+The operator still supplies the GitHub App identity, the Claude engine token, and the leak-scan denylist.
 None of these is hardcoded in any sdd-* source; they are read at run time from repository (or organization) variables and secrets.

 Variables